-The provision for appeals is important for the protection of directly and materially affected interests and of standards developers and is required as a part of due process.
+The provision for appeals is an important element of due process.
 This section gives general criteria regarding the right to appeal, to whom appeals are made and what may be appealed.

 2.8.1 Right to Appeal: Appeals at the standards developer level